 Among teenagers, experimentation with electronic or e-cigarettes became very popular, starting about 2015.
-According to the 2017 Youth Risk Behavior Survey of public high school students, 13.6 percent of students had used e-cigarettes in the past month, and 1.9 percent were smoking or "vaping" e-cigarettes daily.
+According to the 2021 Youth Risk Behavior Survey of public high school students, 17.9 percent of students had used e-cigarettes in the past month, and 3.9 percent were smoking or "vaping" e-cigarettes daily.

 Experimentation with e-cigarettes is also catching on with adults.
-According to the 2018 BRFS, about 4.4 percent of Delaware adults currently use e-cigarettes, about the same prevalence as the 2017 survey.
+According to the 2022 BRFS, about 6.1 percent of Delaware adults currently use e-cigarettes, which is an increase from 3.7% in 2019.

-In 2018, almost half of the adults who "vaped" e-cigarettes (46.5 percent) also were current smokers, thereby increasing potential harm.
-Among current smokers, 12.9 percent also used e-cigarettes at least some days of the week.
+In 2022, almost half of the adults who "vaped" e-cigarettes (73.9 percent) also were current smokers, thereby increasing potential harm.